Many-Server Queueing Systems with Heterogeneous Strategic Servers in Heavy Traffic

-We are thus able to characterize the equilibrium service rate distribution as follows. \begin{definition} Let $F_0$ be a distribution function with support $[\mu_{\min}, \mu_{\max}]$.
-We call $F_0$ an \textit{equilibrium service rate distribution} if $F_0(\mu)=F_1(\mu| L_{F_0})$ is as given in \eqref{eq:distribution_function} for all $\mu\in[\mu_{\min}, \mu_{\max}]$. \end{definition} Note that the best response of server $k$ depends on $F_0$ only through $L_{F_0}$, and $L_{F_0}$ is uniquely determined by $F_0$ through \eqref{eq:g_equation}.
-This $L_{F_0}$ is then used to build a new distribution $F_1$ in the form given in \eqref{eq:distribution_function} for the service rates, and this in turn yields a new $L_{F_1}$.
-This process defines an operator $\cL$ which maps $L_{F_0}$ to $L_{F_1}$, i.e., $\cL(L_{F_0})=L_{F_1}$.
-Hence, the fixed points of the mapping $\cL$, i.e., the set $\{L_F:\cL(L_F)=L_F\}$, characterize the Nash equilibria.
+We are thus able to characterize the equilibrium service rate distribution as follows. \begin{definition} We call $F^{(0)}$ an \textit{equilibrium service rate distribution} if its support is $[\mu_{\min}, \mu_{\max}]$ and $F^{(0)}(\mu)=F^{(1)}(\mu| L_{F^{(0)}})$, where $F^{(1)}(\mu| L_{F^{(0)}})$ is as given in \eqref{eq:distribution_function} for all $\mu\in[\mu_{\min}, \mu_{\max}]$. \end{definition} Note that the best response of server $k$ depends on $F^{(0)}$ only through $L_{F^{(0)}}$, and $L_{F^{(0)}}$ is uniquely determined by $F^{(0)}$ through \eqref{eq:g_equation}.
+This $L_{F^{(0)}}$ is then used to build a new distribution $F^{(1)}$ in the form given in \eqref{eq:distribution_function}, and this in turn yields a new $L_{F^{(1)}}$.
+This process defines an operator $\cL$ which maps $L_{F^{(0)}}$ to $L_{F^{(1)}}$, i.e., $\cL(L_{F^{(0)}})=L_{F^{(1)}}$ whose fixed points, i.e., the set $\{L_F:\cL(L_F)=L_F\}$, characterize the Nash equilibria.
 In other words, the equilibrium service rate distribution should have the form $F(\mu| L_F)$ where the solution of \eqref{eq:g_equation} is also $L_F$.
 The next theorem summarizes these arguments. \begin{theorem} If $F$ is an equilibrium service rate distribution, then the distribution function $F$ has the form given in \eqref{eq:distribution_function} where $L_F$ is the solution of

 \end{theorem}